 Bullying can be viewed as the result of a process which progresses through identifiable stages, occurring on a continuum of various and increasing severity and effect on targets and bystanders.
 Behaviors of concern may not rise to the level of prohibited bullying early on, but supervisors who are aware of the typical pattern can intervene earlier to avoid escalation and the most harmful impacts on targets and the organization.
 Einarsen (1999) provides a model which identifies four stages of bullying: 1) Aggressive Behavior, 2) Bullying, 3) Stigmatization, and 4) Severe Trauma.
 Early incidents of conduct that may escalate to bullying are identified in the first stage as “aggressive behavior.”
 Once these behaviors toward the target become frequent, the process has moved from subtle, direct, or indirect aggressive behavior, and ultimately, may lead to bullying prohibited by OSU policy.
 At this point, the target typically becomes unable to defend him or herself.
 This leads to stress, which can cause inhibited work performance.
 Soon the inabilities of the target become the focus of the perceived bully, some bystanders, and management.
 This leads to a stigmatization of the target and is typically the point at which administrators and third parties are brought in to intervene.
 If managers cannot address the situation without further victimizing the target, this can lead to severe trauma for the recipient of the abuse.
 Cyber bullying can accelerate and amplify the stages of bullying.
 In cases where people are bullied repeatedly over time by one or more initiators, a single act of cyber bullying can magnify their experience to an unbearable level.

 Supervisors, managers, and bystanders can help prevent this pattern of concern from escalating into bullying behaviors that create an unhealthy campus climate and cause harm to individuals.
-In collaboration with the Office of Equal Opportunity and Access and Human Resources, the University Ombuds Office will be offering a series of educational sessions for supervisors and managers, as well as open trainings on conflict management and understanding workplace bullying.
+In collaboration with the Office of Equal Opportunity and Access and Human Resources, the University Ombuds Office offers a series of educational sessions for supervisors and managers, as well as open trainings on conflict management and understanding workplace bullying.
 Please contact the Ombuds for more information at 541-737-7028.

 If you are interested in learning more please check out our webinar on "Identifying Workplace Bullying" (orginally presented to the Extension County Leaders).